 To view the published OPC UA nodes of a station on the production line, click the row in the list.

 To view details on a specific node in the station, click the row in the list.
 This action launches the context panel with Time Series Insights visualizations.
 Click these graphs to do further analysis in the Time Series Insights explorer environment.

 If your subscription has access to the Bing Maps API, the Factories map shows you the geographical location and status of all the factories in the solution.
-Click the locations displayed on the map to drill into the location details.
+To drill into the location details, click the locations displayed on the map.

 - Close the alert.